| | | | | | | | | | | | | | |

 Instructions

-1. First, make your zoodles.
-You can use a spiralizer, or mandoline slicer, or just cut the zucchini into small noodle shapes or zucchini slices.
-Zucchini being cut into noodles in an electric spiralizer.
+• First, make your zoodles: You can use a spiralizer, or mandoline slicer, or just cut the zucchini into small noodle shapes or zucchini slices.

-2. If using a spiralizer, cut the zucchini noodles into shorter lengths (scissors work really well).
+• If using a spiralizer, cut the zucchini noodles into shorter lengths (scissors work really well).
 This will make it easier to mix and eat later.

-4. Next, add all other ingredients to a mixing bowl and mix them together to form a simple sauce.
-Mixing a sauce together in a mixing bowl.
+• Next, add all other ingredients to a mixing bowl and mix them together to form a simple sauce.

-6. Mix the zucchini well with the sauce to combine.
 Mixing zucchini with the sauce in a large bowl.

-7. Garnish if desired and serve.
-Chinese zucchini in a white bowl.
+• Garnish if desired and serve.

 Notes